-Link Monitoring for Internet-of-Things-Enabled Wireless Sensor Networks
+Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

-Wireless Sensor Networks (WSNs) have become a cornerstone of modern technology, enabling real-time data collection and communication across a myriad of applications, from environmental monitoring to industrial automation.
+WSNs are a cornerstone of modern technology, enabling real-time data collection and communication across a myriad of applications, from environmental monitoring to industrial automation.
+However, ensuring seamless connectivity while optimizing energy consumption remains a critical challenge.

-The Link Monitoring Problem:
+The Link Monitoring Problem

-Wireless sensor networks (WSNs) do not have a predefined structure to maintain fundamental data-transfer operations.
-They are crucial communication layer technologies for providing environmental sensing operations in the Internet of Things (IoT).
-Most of the time, WSNs are deployed for various applications in forests, mines and land borders, where they should bear harsh circumstances.
+WSNs do not have a predefined structure to maintain fundamental data-transfer operations.
+They are crucial communication layer technologies for providing environmental sensing operations in the IoT.
+Most of the time, WSNs are deployed for various applications in forests, mines, and land borders, where they must bear harsh circumstances.

 Graph Modeling

 A WSN can be modeled as a graph \(G(V,E)\), where \(V\) and \(E\) represent the set of vertices (nodes) and edges (communication links), respectively.
-A vertex cover of a given undirected graph \(G(V,E)\) is a set \(S ⊆ V\) such that each \(e \in E\) is incident to at least one vertex of \(S\).
+A vertex cover of a given undirected graph \(G(V,E)\) is a set \(S ⊆ V\) where each \(e \in E\) is incident to at least one vertex of \(S\).

-Working example
+Working Example

-An example sensor network deployment for a habitat monitoring application is depicted in Figure 1(a), where there are \(12\) nodes in the sensing area and node \(1\) is the sink node.
+An example of sensor network deployment for a habitat monitoring application is depicted in Figure 1(a), where there are \(12\) nodes in the sensing area and node \(1\) is the sink node.

-This architecture can also be used in other common operations such as backbone formation, clustering and routing.
+This architecture can also be used in other common operations such as backbone formation, clustering, and routing.
 Red nodes can be cluster heads, and ordinary nodes can send their data to the cluster heads to achieve data aggregation.

 The network induced by red nodes is a virtual backbone that can carry messages to the sink node.
 By accomplishing the clustering and backbone formation operations, the data packets can be routed from ordinary nodes to the sink node.

-Minimum Vertex Cover Mathematical Formulation
+MVC Mathematical Formulation

 Minimize: \(\sum_{i \in V} x_i\)